yangli53/understanding_boston_airbnb_data/README.md

 I used to be a superhost on Airbnb just by occasionally leasing my house.
 I also have great experience with Airbnb as a guest.
 After moving to Boston, I want to learn the trends of local Airbnb and seek potential opportunies to be a host again.
 I will address the following three questions:

-1. Which neighbourhood is most popular?
-Which neighbourhood is most expensive?
+1. Which neighborhood is most popular?
+Which neighborhood is most expensive?
 2. Which features of the property influence the price most?
 3. Which aspect of the property do guests care the most according to their ratings?